pagkly/Zed/Investopedia3/Efficient Market Hypothesis (EMH).md

 ## Understanding the Efficient Market Hypothesis

 Although it is a cornerstone of modern financial theory, the EMH is highly controversial and often disputed.
-Believers argue it is pointless to search for undervalued stocks or to try to predict trends in the market through either fundamental or [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp).
+Believers argue it is pointless to search for undervalued stocks or to try to predict trends in the market through either fundamental or [[technical analysis]](https://www.investopedia.com/terms/t/technicalanalysis.asp).

 Theoretically, neither technical nor fundamental analysis can produce risk-adjusted excess returns (alpha) consistently, and only inside information can result in outsized risk-adjusted returns.